nick95129/rahulsom.github.com/_posts/programming/2013-09-17-blue-shirt-white-shirt.md

 *Now I started the car, and came back home.
 But to be sure, I put on another white shirt and tried starting the car.
 It just wouldn't.*

+*So this morning, I put on this green shirt, and drove to work.
+Everything was great.
+I quickly changed to my white shirt, to show my coworker the problem, and as expected the car wouldn't start.*

+*I decided to bring my car in around my lunch break.*

+*Let me quickly put on my white shirt and show you that I'm not making things up.*

 ----

 Now *Bob* has done an amazing analysis of the problem, and it's a great story.